 How Car Yoga Can Help Your Driving

-Driving for an extended period of time leaves you feeling stiff and tight.
+Driving for an extended period leaves you feeling stiff and tight.
 Doing yoga, even a short and simple practice in your car, helps you release tension.
 Car yoga is beneficial for reducing the aches and pains associated with driving.

-Another common issues drivers face is the stress associated with driving.
+Another common issue drivers face is the stress associated with driving.
 Yoga is an excellent way to help reduce stress.
 It encourages you to slow down and practice deep breathing, which calms your “fight or flight” stress response.

 Practicing yoga also improves your blood flow, boosting your energy for those times you feel fatigued.
 Driving while tired or distracted leads to thousands of car accidents each year.
 Incorporating car yoga into your drive time will help you stay focused, alert, and safe.